-"Low and Moderate Income Housing" are hereby amended to read as follows:
+2 "Low and Moderate Income Housing" are hereby amended to read as follows:

-3 45-53-3.
-Definitions.

-The following words, wherever used in this chapter, unless a different meaning clearly 5 appears from the context, have the following meanings:

-(1) "Affordable housing plan" means a component of a housing element, as defined in § 45-22.2-4(1), to meet housing needs in a city or town that is prepared in accordance with guidelines adopted by the state planning council, and/or to meet the provisions of § 45-53-4(b)(1) and (c).

-(2) "Approved affordable housing plan" means an affordable housing plan that has been approved by the director of administration as meeting the guidelines for the local comprehensive plan as promulgated by the state planning council; provided, however, that state review and approval, for plans submitted by December 31, 2004, shall not be contingent on the city or town having completed, adopted, or amended its comprehensive plan as provided for in § 45-22.2-8, § 45-22.2-9, or § 45-22.2-12.
+- 3 45-53-3.
+Definitions. - The following words, wherever used in this chapter, unless a different meaning clearly appears from the context, have the following meanings: - 6 (1) "Affordable housing plan" means a component of a housing element, as defined in § 7 45-22.2-4(1), to meet housing needs in a city or town that is prepared in accordance with guidelines 8 adopted by the state planning council, and/or to meet the provisions of § 45-53-4(b)(1) and (c). - 9 (2) "Approved affordable housing plan" means an affordable housing plan that has been 10 approved by the director of administration as meeting the guidelines for the local comprehensive 11 plan as promulgated by the state planning council; provided, however, that state review and 12 approval, for plans submitted by December 31, 2004, shall not be contingent on the city or town 13 having completed, adopted, or amended its comprehensive plan as provided for in § 45-22.2-8, § 14 45-22.2-9, or § 45-22.2-12. - (3) "Comprehensive plan" means a comprehensive plan adopted and approved by a city or town pursuant to chapters 22.2 and 22.3 of this title.

-15 (3) "Comprehensive plan" means a comprehensive plan adopted and approved by a city or town pursuant to chapters 22.2 and 22.3 of this title.
-16 of the residence of the city or town, to promote better site and building design in relation to the surroundings, or to preserve open spaces, and if the local zoning or land use ordinances, requirements, and regulations are applied as equally as possible to both subsidized and unsubsidized housing.
+(4) "Consistent with local needs" means reasonable in view of the state need for low and moderate income housing, considered with the number of low income persons in the city or town affected and the need to protect the health and safety of the occupants of the proposed housing or of the residence of the city or town, to promote better site and building design in relation to the surroundings, or to preserve open spaces, and if the local zoning or land use ordinances, requirements, and regulations are applied as equally as possible to both subsidized and unsubsidized housing.
 Local zoning and land use ordinances, requirements, or regulations are consistent with local needs when imposed by a city or town council after a comprehensive hearing in a city or town where: